Job Purpose and Background

 Required skills and experience:

-- At least three years of demonstrable experience (academic and/or professional) in a sustainability related role - ideally in industrial firms, financial institutions or policy bodies related to plastics issues.
+· Demonstrable experience (academic and/or professional) in a sustainability related role - ideally from within industrial firms, financial institutions or policy bodies related to plastics issues.

-- Familiarity with corporate disclosure standards and initiatives relating to sustainability (e.g., CDP, GRI, TCFD, CEO Water Mandate, EMF).
+· Familiarity with corporate disclosure standards and initiatives relating to sustainability (e.g., GRI, TCFD, WBCSD’s Circular Transition Indicators, EMF’s tools e.g., Global Commitment).

 Desired skills and experience

-This is a fixed term role for 12 months with possibility of renewal.
-The role will be based at CDP’s London office with options for remote/hybrid working and will report to the Senior Manager, Questionnaire & Scoring Evolution.
+This is a permanent role based at CDP’s London office with options for remote/hybrid working and will report to the Associate Director, Questionnaire & Scoring Evolution.

 What we offer

-Salary and benefits: £37,600-£39,000 with annual discretionary bonus (depending on organization performance), 30 days’ holiday plus bank holidays, generous non-contributory pension provision, life assurance, flexible working opportunities, and other benefits.
-There is a 3-month probationary period for this role.
+Salary and benefits: £37,600-£47,000 dependent on experience, with 30 days’ holiday plus bank holidays, generous non-contributory pension provision, life assurance, flexible working opportunities, and other benefits.

 Before you apply

-We will only use the information you provide to process your application.
-For more details on how we use your information, see CDP’s applicants privacy notice.
-By providing your CV (Curriculum Vitae) and motivation letter, you are permitting CDP to use the information you have provided for recruitment purposes.
+We’ll only use the information you provide to process your application.
+For more details on how we use your information, see our applicant’s privacy notice.
+By uploading your CV and covering letter, you are permitting CDP to use the information you have provided for recruitment purposes.